r7kamura/rubocop-problem-matchers-action/README.md

 ## Usage

-To enable Problem Matchers on RuboCop, add this action as a step before running `rubocop` step:
+Add this action as a step before running `rubocop` step:

 ```yaml
 name: test